 Physician Extender: PA or APRN who chooses not to enroll with MHCP, genetic counselor, registered nurse, licensed acupuncturist or pharmacist who is in one of the following professional environments:

-Genetic Counselor or Geneticist: An individual who is board certified by the American Board of Genetic Counseling (ABGC).
+Genetic counselor or geneticist: A person who is board certified by the American Board of Genetic Counseling (ABGC).

 The process of control and direction by which the physician accepts full professional responsibility for the supervisee, instructs the supervisee in their work, and oversees or directs the work of the supervisee.
 The process must meet the following conditions: